anpkmr/MvvmExample/README.md

 # MvvmExample
 1) Provide login functionality using MVVM pattern.
-2) Can change your validtion accrodingly.
+2) Can change your validation accrodingly.
-3) sever request can be handled in viewModel.
+3) Sever request can be handled in viewModel.
 4) Currently just a simple startup demo.
 Will try to improve.
-5) fetch top movies from iTunes and show them in tableView.
+5) Fetch top movies from iTunes and show them in tableView.